 Standardization, Racialization, Languagelessness: Raciolinguistic Ideologies across Communicative Contexts, Dr. Jonathan Rosa, Stanford University’s School of Education (3/30)

 Follow this link to Dr. Rosa's masterclass: Masterclass With Jonathan Rosa - Unsettling Race and Language: Toward a Raciolinguistic Perspective

-How to Help Students Avoid Plagiarism & What to Do if They Don't
+- How to Help Students Avoid Plagiarism & What to Do if They Don't (Postponed)

 Participants will workshop case studies involving suspected violations of University Academic Integrity Policies, discuss examples of concerning student writing, and share strategies for developing assignments that interrupt bad practices.
 Facilitators will review University and College protocols and direct participants to instructional tools and resources.
 Facilitated by Knight Faculty: Tracy Carrick and Darlene Evans.